 Does Touch VPN have a kill switch?

 Some versions may include a kill switch, but the presence and reliability can vary by platform and version.
 If a kill switch isn’t present or works inconsistently, traffic could leak if the VPN disconnects.
-Vpn extension edge mobile: comprehensive guide to using VPNs on Edge mobile and alternatives for safe browsing

 Are there viruses or malware with Touch VPN?

 There have been concerns around adware or unwanted software in some free apps.
 Always download from official stores, monitor app behavior, and be cautious of additional adware or bundled software.
+Edge secure network disable 2026

 How does Touch VPN compare to paid VPNs?